Dog-Face-Development/Bars/README.md

 ## Contributing
 When contributing to the Bars project make sure that you follow the guidelines found in the [CONTRIBUTING.md](https://github.com/Dog-Face-Development/Bars/blob/master/CONTRIBUTING.md) file.

+You can also see where we are going with the project by looking in the [PLANNING.md](https://github.com/Dog-Face-Development/Bars/blob/master/PLANNING.md) file.

 When contributing a issue or a pull request please use the following templates:
 - PR: [github.com/Dog-Face-Development/Bars/blob/master/PULL_REQUEST_TEMPLATE.md](https://github.com/Dog-Face-Development/Bars/blob/master/PULL_REQUEST_TEMPLATE.md)